What types of business insurance does an electrical contractor need?

 Frequently asked questions

-How much is the average insurance for electrical business?
+How much is the average cost of insurance for electrical business?

 The average cost of electrical business insurance depends on many factors, including the policy type, coverage limits and deductibles.
 Other factors that impact the cost of electrical business insurance are your location, claim history, revenue and number of employees.
-General liability policies range from an average of $40 to $80 a month, while workers’ comp policies cost about $50 to $250 a month.
+General liability policies range from an average of $40 to $80 a month, while workers’ comp policies cost about $50 to $250 a month, according to Insureon.

-Electrical businesses need insurance to protect against potential risks that can lead to financial and legal consequences.
+Installing and maintaining high-voltage electrical equipment is risky work.
+Electrical contractors need insurance to protect against potential risks that can lead to financial and legal consequences.
 Electrical business insurance can offer valuable coverage in situations like client injuries and property damage, employee injuries and illnesses, natural disasters, stolen business tools and more.

 Do I need commercial auto insurance for my electrical business?